 Choose the name of a layer from the first drop-down box, and then one of the features it contains from the second drop-down box.

-In the third drop-down box, choose either “All” or “Any”.
+In the last drop-down box, choose either “All” or “Any”.
 Choosing “All” will return taxa known to occur in all of the regions you provided, while choosing “Any” will return taxa known to occur in at least one of the regions you provided.